Wesfarmers retail chain Target has sold its North Geelong headquarters of more than four decades for $10.6 million, with vacant possession.

 “The City of Greater Geelong is one of the most progressive councils we have worked with,” Mr Rogers said.
 “We are looking forward to partnering and delivering a great outcome with all the relevant stakeholders in the rejuvenation of the precinct”.

-The property falls within the Geelong Sale Yard Precinct, an area measuring about 250,000 sqm, which the local council has earmarked for what the marketing agents call “a wide variety of development”.
+The property falls within the Geelong Sale Yard Precinct, a 25-hectare area which the local council has earmarked for what the marketing agents call “a wide variety of development”.

 The land was promoted for its potential to make way for townhouses or a low-rise apartment complex, about 19 metres high.